getfjell/lib/docs/VALIDATION.md

 # Validation

 `@fjell/lib` supports automatic schema validation for `create` and `update` operations.
+Schema validation is provided by `@fjell/core/validation`, making it available throughout the Fjell ecosystem.
 You can integrate any schema validation library (like Zod, Yup, or Joi) by adapting it to the `SchemaValidator` interface, but Zod is supported out of the box via duck typing.

+> **Note**: Schema validation (`validateSchema` and `SchemaValidator`) is now part of `@fjell/core` and can be used independently in cache layers, APIs, or any system boundary.
+See [`@fjell/core` validation documentation](../../core/README.md#validation-module) for more details.

 ## Installation